Guide Visa Application Travel Tips 4 min read

 If your route is flexible, choose the eVisa port first, then buy the flight, train, bus, or transfer that matches it.

-When Visa on Arrival or Embassy Visa May Be Safer
+When to Check Visa on Arrival or an Embassy Visa

-If your planned checkpoint is not on the eVisa list, do not force the eVisa plan.
-Check whether visa on arrival is available for your nationality and that specific checkpoint, or whether you should get a visa from a Lao embassy before travel.
+If your planned checkpoint is not on the eVisa list, do not apply for eVisa for that route.
+Check whether visa on arrival is available for your nationality and that specific checkpoint, or check the requirements for obtaining a visa from a Lao embassy before travel.

 This is especially important for multi-country overland trips, where route changes can happen because of ticket availability, weather, bridge opening hours, local holidays, or transport delays.